schmiedc/OrgaMapper/pages/workflow.md

 OrgaMapper will search recursively in the specified input directory for files with matching file ending.
 The OrgaMapper preview window will open.
 All the available input files will be displayed in the file list (1).

 The left section of the preview menu contains tabs with the different processing settings for nuclei and cell segmentation as well as organelle detection.
 Upon first loading of the workflow without a settings file appropriate default parameters are loaded (2).

-The right section contains all key experimental settings such as pixel size and the identity of each channel (3).
+The right section contains all key experimental settings such as pixel size.
+Optionally the distance measurement can be also performed from the cell mask edge.Further the identity of each channel need to be specified here (3).

-The lower bar contains menu items for saving, loading and resetting the processing settings as well as the input & output directories (4).
+The lower bar contains menu items for saving, loading and resetting the processing settings as well as reseting the preview (4).

 <img src="../images/Overview.png" alt="Overview" class="inline"/>

 ## Save, load, reset settings and reset directories

-Different setting files can be saved and loaded.
-The reset Button will restore the processing setting to the system default.
-If you want to process a different dataset or store the output files in a different output directory you can press Reset Directories:
+The dataset settings as well as the segmentation and detection settings can be saved and loaded.
+The reset *Reset Processing Settings* button will restore the processing setting to the system default.
+You can also restart the preview using the *Reset Preview* button:

 <img src="../images/SaveLoadReset.png" alt="SaveLoadReset" class="inline"/>